Adam Jones (American football): Dallas Cowboys

-Winnipeg Blue Bombers (2009)
+Winnipeg Blue Bombers

 In August 2009, Jones agreed in principle to a one-year deal to play with the Winnipeg Blue Bombers of the Canadian Football League.
 The CFL season, which runs from July through November, was half over at the time.

 However, on September 2, the Blue Bombers announced they were no longer interested in Jones after he made remarks in an internet video including calling the league the United Football League instead of the Canadian Football League.
 The startup UFL reportedly offered Jones a contract which he turned down.

-Cincinnati Bengals (2010–2017)
+Cincinnati Bengals

 Jones worked out with the Cincinnati Bengals on February 12, 2010, but the Bengals did not offer him a contract.
 Jones worked out for NFL scouts on March 19 in New Orleans, Louisiana.
 Six NFL teams were in attendance.
 At his workout, his 40-yard dash time was 4.42 seconds.

 On May 10, 2010, Jones signed a two-year deal with the Bengals.
 He went through the off-season and pre-season without incident and made the regular-season roster.
-He made his Bengals debut on September 12, 2010 as a kick returner and a backup cornerback.
+He made his Bengals debut on September 12, 2010, as a kick returner and a backup cornerback.
 He returned two kickoffs for 37 yards and made two tackles and an assist on defense during the Bengals' 38–24 loss to the New England Patriots.
 On October 26, Jones sustained a serious neck injury, and missed the remainder of the 2010 season.

 Jones returned to action with the Bengals on October 30, 2011, returning one punt for 63 yards.
 He suffered a hamstring injury and did not play for the rest of the game.

 On March 21, 2013, Jones signed a three-year deal to remain with the Bengals.

-In the 2015 Wild Card Round against the Pittsburgh Steelers, Jones became involved in an altercation with Steelers assistant coach Joey Porter late in the fourth quarter and was penalized for unsportsmanlike conduct.
-The Bengals were leading 16–15, but the back-to-back penalties drawn by Jones and Vontaze Burfict moved the Steelers into field goal range and allowed them to win the game 18–16.
+In the final minute of the 2015 Wild Card Round against the Pittsburgh Steelers, Jones became involved in an altercation with Steelers assistant coach Joey Porter late in the fourth quarter and was penalized for unsportsmanlike conduct following an unnecessary roughness penalty against Vontaze Burfict.
+The Bengals were leading 16–15, but the back-to-back penalties drawn by Burfict and Jones moved the Steelers into field goal range and allowed them to win the game, 18–16.
 Jones was subsequently fined $28,940 for the altercation, which was reduced to $12,500 by the NFL after appeal.
 Porter would be fined $10,000 for his actions.
 The incident led to the creation of the "Joey Porter Rule", which prohibits assistant coaches from entering the field of play.

 On March 9, 2016, Jones signed a three-year deal to remain with the Bengals.

 Jones was suspended the first game of the 2017 season for violating the league's personal conduct policy.
 In Week 13, Jones suffered a groin injury while intercepting a pass by Ben Roethlisberger.
 He was placed on injured reserve on December 9, 2017.

 On March 9, 2018, the Bengals announced they had declined the option in his contract for the 2018 season, making Jones a free agent.